-Meetings: This consists of activation of the Call Bridge and user licenses.
-If you have the appropriate licenses, then the Call Bridge can be used.

-For traditional licensing: All Call Bridges must have an activation key installed as well as PMP Plus or SMP Plus licenses.

-Call Bridge activation keys are called callBridgeEncryption or callBridgeNoEncryption in the Meeting Server API.

-For Smart Licensing: No activation key is required.
-If you have any PMP Plus or SMP Plus licenses available in your Virtual Account, then all connected Call Bridges can be used.

-• Recording or streaming: These licenses allow recording or streaming.

-For both traditional licensing and Smart Licensing, recording and streaming is licensed when you have recording or streaming licenses available.

-• Customization: This license allows customized layouts.

-For both traditional licensing and Smart Licensing, you can create customized layouts on the Meeting Server if you have a customization license.
+- Meetings: This consists of activation of the Call Bridge and user licenses.
+If you have the appropriate licenses, then the Call Bridge can be used. - For Smart Licensing: No activation key is required.
+If you have any PMP Plus or SMP Plus licenses available in your Virtual Account, then all connected Call Bridges can be used. - Recording or streaming: These licenses allow recording or streaming. - For Smart Licensing, recording and streaming is licensed when you have recording or streaming licenses available. - Customization: This license allows customized layouts. - For Smart Licensing, you can create customized layouts on the Meeting Server if you have a customization license.